bartvanerp/SPSsite/content/courses/5ese0/5ESE0.md

 For the final examination only knowledge of the reading material and a good understanding of the homework exercises is required.
 However, all the other material will complement the learning process significantly.

-The (sub)modules on this website that are covered in this course are:
+The modules on this website that are covered in this course are:
 <!--
 <ol>
   <li>  <a href="../../disciplines/mathematicalbackground/mathematicalbackground_complex_main">Complex numbers and phasors</a> </li>